 - Ledge Bats: The ducks in Hit Man's stage.
 Better don't jump off to that next platform too quickly...

 - Not Completely Useless: The Repair Blast.
 A direct shot will heal the enemies it hits, however, it can be used to repair machines that drop extra lives.
-The main use for it is to activate a machine against one of the Wily Castle boss fights, allowing you to deal massive damage to the boss.
+The two main uses for it is to repair the broken mines that Anchor Man drops to deal damage to him, and to activate a machine against one of the Wily Castle boss fights, allowing you to deal massive damage to the boss.

-- Oddly Named Fan Sequel: It sounds more like a fan opinion than a proper title (if it's not intended as a cross-cultural pun).
+- Oddly Named Fan Sequel 2: Electric Boogaloo: It sounds more like a fan opinion than a proper title (if it's not intended as a cross-cultural pun).

 - One-Hit Kill: Snow Man's shovel attack, if not dodged in time, will launch you into spikes at the top of his boss-room instantly killing you, Hit Man's target attack can lock on up to three times if your not careful and there is no way to dodge it allowing him one-hit killing, and finally Door Man can be a one-hit killer if Mega Man's energy is at half or less.